■ Medico-legal matters:

 A member-physician called the CMPA asking if he had a duty to report the following situation to the police or to the child protection agency:

 A 14-year-old girl requested a prescription for the birth control pill.
 She revealed that she had been sexually active with several boyfriends who were not using condoms, and that her current boyfriend is 27 years old.
 He is neither a teacher nor a coach, and is not in a position of authority.
 There is no history of violence in their relationship.
-Her parents are divorced and she lives with her father.
+Her parents are divorced and she has a tenuous relationship with both of them.

 What the Criminal Code says